RomanZavorka/ENGETO_PYTHON_PROJECT_1/readme.md

 * Count of words written in lower case letters
 * Count of numbers (not digits)
 * The total sum of all numbers (not digits) in the text
 6. The program shows a simple bar chart representing the frequency of different word lengths in the text.

-For example:
+Example of a chart:

      7| * 1
      8| *********** 11